ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Used ACE editor to post answers. </br>
 Used momentJS and momentJS angular for dynamic relative time!

-There are currently 3 pages: a login page, signup page and home page (home page currently gets all exercises and displays the questions when you click on them).
+There are currently 3 pages: a login page, signup page, adminpanel and home page (home page currently gets all exercises and displays the questions when you click on them).

 Printscreen